Monitoring Supports Coastal Environmental Impact Study in South Korea

 Dr. Won has published a paper in a domestic Korean scientific journal and presented his project and results at a recent conference.
 He will soon be writing another paper to be published in international scientific journals.

-The results of the project will be used by the Ministry of Fisheries towards a 10-year study of estuaries, which is currently being planned.
+The results of the project will be used by the Ministry of Fisheries in a 10-year study of estuaries, which is currently being planned.
 The project is also likely to be replicated across other areas of Korea where K-water manages dams.